 How to Overcome Cognitive Bias

-In a way, a cognitive bias is our brain’s way of streamlining the decision-making process.
-By eliminating evidence that doesn’t seem to apply and drawing connections between the patterns we observe, it seems like we’d be able to make a logical, confident decision.
+In a way, cognitive bias is our brain’s way of streamlining decision-making.
+We can make a logical, confident decision by eliminating evidence that doesn’t seem to apply and drawing connections between the patterns we observe.

 However, we can’t fall victim to cognitive bias.
-These errors in the thought process prevent us from accurately judging data and making decisions in a fair and objective manner.
+These errors in the thought process prevent us from accurately judging data and making decisions fairly and objectively.

-The best way to overcome cognitive bias is to take your time with the decision-making process.
+The best way to overcome cognitive bias is to take your time with decision-making.
 Consider all evidence and examine your first instinct to see if there might be some hidden influences that affect your perception of the situation.
 You’ll find that accepting the existence of cognitive bias is the first step to overcoming it.

 Decision-making biases and errors in management are closely related.
-If you allow cognitive bias to dictate the way you make decisions, you’re bound to make mistakes.
-Fortunately, with a little awareness and a lot of practice, these errors can be greatly reduced.
+If you allow cognitive bias to dictate how you make decisions, you will make mistakes.
+Fortunately, these errors can be significantly reduced with some awareness and practice.

 If you’re concerned about how cognitive bias manifests in your leadership style, a business coach can help.
-Fill out my contact form and schedule a complimentary video coaching session to discuss cognitive biases in decision-making.
+Please fill out my contact form and schedule a complimentary video coaching session to discuss cognitive biases in decision-making.

 Coach Dave